deeptanshu33/garnet/README.md

 # Garnet

 A lightweight, multithreaded, in-memory key-value store built in Go.
-Garnet speaks the [RESP (Redis Serialization Protocol)](https://redis.io/docs/latest/develop/reference/protocol-spec/), so any standard Redis client — including `redis-cli` — works out of the box.
+Garnet speaks the [RESP (Redis Serialization Protocol)](https://redis.io/docs/latest/develop/reference/protocol-spec/), so any standard Redis client, including `redis-cli` works out of the box.

 > **Why "Garnet"?** Like the gemstone, it's small, hard, and fast.